IowaDave/avr-dx/_posts/2024-05-10-port-multiplexer.md

 ![excerpt of Table 3.1]({{site.baseurl}}/images/USART0_Multplx.png)
 <br>**Exhibit 2.
 Portion of Datasheet Table 3.1 I/O Multiplexing**

-The default pins for USART0 appear within the vertical ovals, along the top two rows of Exhibit 2.
-Horizontal ovals a few rows below indicate the alternate pair, pins PA4 and PA5 located at positions 26 and 27.
+The default pins for USART0 appear within the tall, vertical ovals, along the top two rows of Exhibit 2.

+The smaller, dashed oval appearing on those same two rows highlights that XTALHF is a competing use for the same pins.

+Horizontal ovals a few rows below indicate that pins PA4 and PA5 located at positions 26 and 27 provide an alternate I/O pair for USART0.

 A program can direct I/O for USART0 through PA4 and PA5, instead of PA0 and PA1, by writing to a register in the Port Multiplexer module.

 ### Where To Make the Change

 The PORTMUX (PORT pin MUltipleXer) module provides a central place to assign pins for the eight peripheral modules that allow choosing among several I/O pins.
 Each such peripheral has its own register in PORTMUX.
-They are listed on page 156 of the datasheet.
+They are listed on page 156 of the datasheet, and at the end of this article, under [Peripherals Having I/O MUX](#peripherals-having-io-mux).

 The USART example in this article has the "USART Route A" register.
 Its working name is the mashed-up concatenation, USARTROUTEA.